tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

     5. Pigments – wavelengths of light -- difference between absorption and reflection – relation to color and use

+		> Chlorophyll reflects green and absorbs red and violet light

     6. Main idea of chemosynthesis

 7. Respiration versus photosynthesis – similarities and differences

     1. Location of ETC, ATP synthase